For families traveling to Kagoshima with kids, a ryokan with a private in-room onsen solves three problems at once.

 Rakutenchi sits on the Ibusuki coast with rooms looking onto the ocean.

-Family rooms have a private outdoor onsen plus an exclusive private sand-bath time slot, eliminating the public sand-bath waiting line.
-It’s the best of both Ibusuki experiences in one stay.
+Family rooms have a private outdoor onsen plus an exclusive private sand-bath time slot, which removes the public sand-bath queue.

 - Hours: Check-in 15:00 / Check-out 11:00